habitat-sh/habitat/README.md

 ## How does it do this?

-Habitat provides a way to build an atomic `package` via `hab-plan-build`, and an optional `container image` that is automatically configured to run it.
-It also provides a supervisor, that handles running, configuring, and managing your services (`hab-sup`).
+Habitat provides a way to build an atomic `package` via `build`, and an optional `container image` that is automatically configured to run it.
+It also provides a supervisor, that handles running, configuring, and managing your services (`hab sup`).

 ## Documentation